snapmaster-io/snapmaster-api/README.md

 ### `npm run build-spa` and `npm run copy`

-These will build the production (minified) version of the [SaaSMaster](https://github.com/ogazitt/saasmaster) front-end, and copy the files into the `build` subdirectory.
-It assumes that the saasmaster project is in a peer directory to the saasmaster-api project.
+These will build the production (minified) version of the [SnapMaster](https://github.com/snapmaster-io/snapmaster) front-end, and copy the files into the `build` subdirectory.
+It assumes that the snapmaster project is in a peer directory to the snapmaster-api project.

 ### `npm run build:dev | build:prod` and `npm run deploy:dev | deploy:prod`